FamilySearch/gedcomx-rs/specifications/rs-specification.md

 `GET` | Read an agent. | REQUIRED
 `POST` | Update an agent. | OPTIONAL
 `DELETE` | Delete an agent. | OPTIONAL

+A successful `GET` request SHOULD result in a `200` response code.

+A successful `POST` request SHOULD result in a `204` response code.

+A successful `DELETE` request SHOULD result in a `204` response code.

+A server MAY provide other HTTP response codes as applicable under conditions established by the HTTP specification.

 ### 3.1.3 Data Elements